 Scotiabank in the Caribbean and Central America

-- We employ 10,000 people and serve more than 2 million customers
+- Serves more than 2.2 million customers

 As part of our international strategy, we focus on investing in markets where we anticipate solid, long-term economic growth.
 We pride ourselves on leveraging Canada’s best sales and service practices to retain and attract high-value customers abroad.
 We’re committed to helping you become financially better off by providing the right solutions for your unique needs.